How now shall we live as pastors, elders, caregivers and believers with a heart for the Gospel and the Great Commission?

 - Session, board of managers, worship-planning team, Bible study, small groups, staff — whatever — can all meet this way.
 PowerPoint presentations can be displayed on the screen using Zoom.

-- In my congregation, I’m trying small-group discussion at 1 p.m. daily using Zoom.
-The link is in the top post on my congregation’s home page: St. Andrew’s Dresden.
+- At St. Andrew’s in Dresden Ontario, we’re trying small-group discussion at 1 p.m. every Wednesday using Zoom.
+The link is included in the weekly email to the congregation.
 I share a brief scriptural passage and say a few words, then go with the flow.
-Limited experience so far.
+It hasn’t attracted a lot of interest, with only 3-4 people taking part at the most.
+But every congregation is different.

 - Snail mail.
 Canada Post gets an unfair shake.
 The national postal service is pretty reliable and cost effective.
 A lot of love can be packed in a letter or card.
 Email is easy.
 But a card looks better on a shelf and words on a church letterhead gets a lot of attention on a bulletin board or stuck behind fridge magnet.